 Comparative Negligence in Pennsylvania

-For example, if another driver ran a red light on Route 19 but you were speeding slightly, you might be found 20% at fault.
-In this case, you could still recover 80% of your total damages.
-At Munley Law, our lawyers conduct independent investigations to determine liability.
-We work to minimize your fault in order to maximize your compensation.
+Pennsylvania follows a modified comparative negligence rule.
+You can recover damages as long as you’re not more than 51% at fault.
+Your award is reduced by your percentage of fault.
+For example, if another driver ran a red light but you were speeding, you might be found 20% at fault—entitling you to 80% of your total damages.
+We conduct independent investigations to minimize your fault and maximize your compensation.

 How a Cranberry Auto Accident Lawyer Can Help With Your Lawsuit